ember-intl/ember-intl/README.md

 deadline=yesterday}}
 ```

-Will return the message from the current locales message, or the locale key passed in as a hash value.
+Will return the message from the current locale, or locale explicitly passed as an argument, message object.

 ```js
 // app/locales/en.js